rlynjb/frontendflow/README.md

 `custom.scss` contains custom styles that will also override any styles from 3rd-party css styles.
 You can also use import or include to break your styles further and use `custom.scss` as a main file to arrange your styles.
 Refer to `gulpfile.js` to configure settings.

-`vendor.css` is generated from gulp.js.
-This contains Foundation styles and other 3rd-party css.
+`styles.css` is generated from gulp.js.
+This contains Foundation styles, other 3rd-party scss files, and `custom.scss` file.
 To include new SCSS file or rearrange SCSS files in certain sequence, refer to `gulpfile.js`.

-`custom.css` is pretty straight forward file.
-It's compiled verion of `custom.scss` file.
+`override-styles.css` file is considered a stylesheet for quick overrides done by designers and it does not require a Sass setup.
+This will contain minimal tweaks of structure, typography, skin.

 ### js/

-This directory is still in development.
-It contains a simple `custom.js` file which is also loaded on `default.html.twig` template.
-It does not use Gulp.js at the moment.
+`custom.js` file contains your Javascript and jQuery code.
+This file is added at the very bottom of `scripts.js` file after Zurb Foundation javascript components and other 3rd party javascript files.
+Check `gulpfile.js` file for which JS file to include on build and to reorder files.

 ### templates/